Skip to content

 There are literally dozens of things you may want to bring with you on your Tasmania road trip, but these are some other important things I suggest you consider packing.

-Art Journal and Pencil Set – Photos aren’t the only way to capture your images of Tasmania.
-Bringing an art journal and pencil set will help you slow down and create your own unique memories on paper.
+• Travel Journal and Art Set – Photos aren’t the only way to capture your images of Tasmania.
+Bringing a travel journal and art set will help you slow down and create your own unique memories on paper.

 And last but certainly not least, don’t forget to pack your sense of adventure!